Sometimes a recipe, such as Salty Sweet Nutella Chocolate Chip Cookies, doesn’t need

 It all started with a half full jar of Nutella.

-I’m sure you’ve made many batches of chocolate chip cookies throughout the years.
-I know I have and the recipe I’ve used is the Betty Crocker recipe in her old 1962 cookbook.
+The recipe I always used was the Betty Crocker recipe in her old 1962 cookbook.
+I even tried the recipe on the Nestle package.
+Our family is an expert on taste.
 So if you think that a chocolate chip cookie is a chocolate chip cookie.

-Then to make it easier to stuff the cookies, I froze teaspoons of Nutella.
-When I’m ready to assemble the ingredients they are all measured and ready to be added to the mixing bowl.
+Then to make it easier to stuff the cookies, freeze teaspoons of Nutella.
+When you’re ready to assemble the ingredients, they measured and ready to add to the mixing bowl.

 Bake the cookies just until the edges begin to turn a golden brown.
 They will continue to bake on the cookie sheet.
 Drizzle with chocolate and sprinkle with coarse sea salt.